doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ## Known issues

-This section documents known issues with this quick start.
+This section documents known issues with this quick start that should be addressed prior to real world usage.

+* Identity and Access Management
   * *Authentication*: This quick start uses a service principal to authenticate with Azure which requires a client secret to be shared.
 This was due to the requirement that the quick start users be limited to a *Contributor* Azure RBAC role assignment which cannot do Azure RBAC role assignments.
 Real world projects should consider using [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) instead of service principals which eliminates the need to share client secrets.
   * *Credentials*: For simplicity, the quick starts use a single set of credentials when an administrator account is required to provision or configure resources.
 In real world scenarios these credentials would be different for better security.
+  * *Active Directory Domain Services*: A preconfigured AD domain controller *azurerm_windows_virtual_machine.vm_adds* is provisioned.
+    * *High availability*: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.
+    * *Data integrity*: The current design hosts the AD DS domain forest data on the OS Drive which is counter to  best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends hosting them on a separate data drive with different cache settings.
+* Network security controls
   * *azurerm_subnet.vnet_shared_01_subnets["adds"]*: Should be protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain).
-* *azurerm_windows_virtual_machine.vm_adds*
+* Configuration management
-  * High availability: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.
-  * Data integrity: The current design hosts the AD DS domain forest data on the OS Drive which is counter to  best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends hosting them on a separate data drive with different cache settings.
+  * *Windows Server*: This quick start uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/)] which is currently in public preview.
+This quick start will be updated to the new implementation when it is generally available.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
+  * *Linux*: This quick start uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.
+    * *azurerm_linux_virtual_machine.vm_jumpbox_linux*: ARM tags are currently used to pass some configuration data to cloud-init.
+This dependency on ARM tags could make the configuration more fragile if users manually manipulate ARM tags or they are overwritten by Azure Policy.
+* Patching
   * *azurerm_linux_virtual_machine.vm_jumpbox_linux*
     * The Terraform azurerm provider has not yet added support for Automatic VM guest patching attributes.
 See [Support for enable_automatic_updates and patch_mode in azurerm_linux_virtual_machine #13257](https://github.com/hashicorp/terraform-provider-azurerm/issues/13257).
-* [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) is in maintenance mode and will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/)] which is currently in public preview.
-This quick start will be updated to the new implementation when it is generally available.

 ## Next steps